raw-labs/squirro-sales/sales-enablement-guide.md

 ## 10. The Sales Conversation (Talk Track)

 Opening:
-> "SquirroChat is great on documents.
+> "Squirro Chat is great on documents.
 With RAW Labs, it also works with your SAP, Salesforce, trading platforms—securely and with full audit."

 Position by audience:
 - **Business**: "Real‑time answers from your ERP and CRM, not yesterday's export."